 Shoulder pain is the 3rd most commonly experienced musculoskeletal pain (exceeded only by low back and neck pain), with over 10% of the general adult population experiencing an episode of shoulder pain in their lifetime.
 Your shoulder is an extremely mobile joint!
 It is the joint with the greatest range of movement, more than any other joint in the body by a country mile.
 This increased mobility comes as a result of a small contact surface area between the humerus (upper arm) and the scapula (shoulder blade).
 The shoulder joint is a ball and socket joint.
 It has a big ball, and a very small socket – quite like a golf ball and tee, but pick it up out of the ground and tip it on it’s side.
 Got the picture?
 The result of this relationship is increased movement (especially when compared to the hip – another ball and socket joint), and poor stability.
 Many cases of shoulder pain are the result of dysfunction or weakness in the stabilising muscles of the shoulder, your rotator cuff.
+Shoulder pain physiotherapy will help to repair the cause and the effect of joint dysfunction.

 We at Evoker are ‘1st point of call’ experts in the assessment and treatment of all types of shoulder pain – from desk related overuse to elite throwing athletes & swimmers.